 Fall 2022-23 Fellowship Term

-In September 2022, California Volunteers, in partnership with Bay Area Community Resources, will launch the California Climate Action Corps 2022-23 Fellowship, placing approximately 115 Fellows with Host Partners throughout the state, principally in the target regions of Butte and surrounding north state counties, Oakland, San Jose, Central Valley, Los Angeles, Inland Empire, San Diego, and tribal communities.
-Fellows will serve an 11-month term to mobilize their communities through volunteer engagement and climate action, assessment, and education projects focused on urban greening, organic waste and edible food recovery, and wildfire resiliency.
+In September 2022, California Volunteers, in partnership with Bay Area Community Resources, launched the California Climate Action Corps 2022-23 Fellowship, placing approximately 115 Fellows with Host Partners throughout the state, principally in the target regions of Butte and surrounding north state counties, Oakland, San Jose, Central Valley, Los Angeles, Inland Empire, San Diego, and tribal communities.
+Fellows serve an 11-month term to mobilize their communities through volunteer engagement and climate action, assessment, and education projects focused on urban greening, organic waste and edible food recovery, and wildfire resiliency.

 To view host partner service projects for the 2022-23 Fellowship click here.